Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-10/lesson-10.md

 The user journey allowsyou to roughly map out which parts of the app connect to each other, and how a user might navigate around an app from a given starting point.
 With the wireframes, you’re really aiming to loosely pin together your intended UI, placing components into groups, breaking down sections into more modular chunks, and trying to think about what will live on what page or pages — especially important in a system such as React where modularity is key!

-I’ve already mocked these two things out for you to give you a flavor of how this could look, so let’s take a quick peek and see how these activities can be very useful tools.
+I’ve already mocked these two things out to give you a flavor of how this could look, so take a quick peek and see how these activities can be very useful tools.

-### User jJurney or Navigation Flow
+### User Journey or Navigation Flow

 Here’s an example navigation flow (or user journey) for your small dinosaur searching app.